 If you have changed your store's domain but are still waiting for propagation to complete, you will need to use your store's permanent address until your DNS changes have completed.

-Your permanent address can be found in your billing area and was sent in an email when your store was first created.
+Your Finding Your Web Address and was sent in an email when your store was first created.
 It uses the following format: store-xyz123.mybigcommerce.com.

 You can use this URL to preview your store until your DNS changes have fully propagated.
 To preview pages other than your homepage, add the end of the page URL that you are attempting to view after the .com in your permanent URL.